shreyasikhar/shreyasikhar/README.md

  ### Hi there 👋
 ### I'm Shreyas Ikhar
 - I'm a computer engineering student
-- I’m currently working as Web Developer Intern at [Tech Innovators](http://www.etechinnovators.com/)
+- I’m currently working as Web Development Intern at [Tech Innovators](http://www.etechinnovators.com/)

 <!--
 **shreyasikhar/shreyasikhar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.